Nested Sequents for Intuitionistic Grammar Logics via Structural Refinement: Labeled Sequent Systems

 \begin{lemma} The $\ctrli$ and $\ctrlii$ rules are hp-admissible in $\calc$. \end{lemma}

-\begin{proof} The hp-admissibility of $\ctrli$ and $\ctrlii$ is shown by induction on the height of the given derivation.
+\begin{proof} The hp-admissibility of $\ctrli$ and $\ctrlii$ is shown by induction on the height of the given proof.
 The base cases for both rules are trivial since applying either rule to any instance of $\id$ or $\botl$ gives another instance of the rule.
 The inductive step for $\ctrli$ is also trivial as the rule freely permutes above any other rule of $\calc$.

-The inductive step for $\ctrlii$ requires slightly more work: we assume that a rule $(r)$ was applied, followed by an application of $\ctrlii$, yielding a labeled sequent $\rel, \Gamma, w : A, w : A \sar u : B$.
+The inductive step for $\ctrlii$ requires slightly more work: we assume that a rule $(r)$ was applied, yielding a labeled sequent $\rel, \Gamma, w : A, w : A \sar u : B$, followed by an application of $\ctrlii$.
 If neither contraction formula $w : A$ is principal in $(r)$, then we may resolve the case by invoking IH, and then applying $(r)$.
 If, however, a contraction formula $w : A$ is principal in $(r)$, then we need to use \lem~\ref{lem:invert}.
 We show how to resolve the case where $(r)$ is $\xdial$ and $w : A = w : \xdia C$.
 The remaining cases are similar. \begin{flushleft}